 As amended by the Pregnancy Discrimination Act, Title VII specifically requires that women affected by pregnancy, childbirth, and related medical conditions be treated the equal to others who are similar in ability or inability to work.
 A pregnant employee may be entitled to job modifications, such as telework, modified work schedules or assignments, and leave (to the extent provided to similarly situated employees).

 Employment Attorneys At McOmber McOmber & Luber, P.C.
 Advocate On Behalf Of COVID-19 Workers

 Our passionate employment law attorneys understand that we are living in an unprecedented time and that for all workers, anxiety, fear, and frustration are all very real.
 The attorneys at McOmber McOmber & Luber, P.C. take a proactive approach to each and every legal issue our clients face.
-Please call our Red Bank office at 732-842-6500, our Marlton office at 856-985-9800, OR contact us at 888-396-0736 or online for a free consultation.
+Please call our Red Bank office at 732-842-6500, our Marlton office at 856-985-9800, our Newark office at 973-878-9040, or contact us at 888-396-0736 or online for a free consultation.
 We represent clients throughout New Jersey.